zhanglab/psamm/docs/tutorial/curation.rst

-These methods included in the ``gapcheck`` function can be used to identify various kinds of 'gaps' in a metabolic model network. `PSAMM` also includes two functions for filling these gaps through the addition of artificial reactions or reactions from an supplied database.
-The functions ``gapfill`` and ``fastgapfill`` can be
+These methods included in the ``gapcheck`` function can be used to identify various kinds of 'gaps' in a metabolic model network. `PSAMM` also includes two functions for filling these gaps through the addition of artificial reactions or reactions from a supplied database.
+The functions ``gapfill`` and ``fastgapfill`` can be used to perform these gapfilling procedures during the process of generating and curating a model.

 Search Functions in PSAMM
 -------------------------